syntraaid-group12/syntraaid-docs/docs/manuals/admin-manual.md

 - Transparency Log

 **Recent Activity Feed**

-Below the summary cards, you will see a list of the most recent actions taken on the platform — such as new users joining, projects being updated, or attendance being logged.
+Below the summary cards, you will see a list of the most recent actions taken on the platform, such as new users joining, projects being updated, or attendance being logged.
 This feed is read-only.
 You cannot edit or delete entries here.

 ---